Links - Government Relations

 Statutes and Rules

 Ramp Restrictions at Freeway/Interstate Interchanges Outside Municipal Limits, Policy Number 1

 Government Relations and Rules is responsible for amending existing rules, repealing outdated rules and creating new rules.
 This page is maintained to keep the public informed about the rulemaking activities of ADOT.

 An administrative rule is an agency statement of general applicability that implements, interprets or prescribes law or policy, or describes the procedure or practice requirements of an agency.
 State agencies are required to make rules in accordance with the Administrative Procedure Act under A.R.S.
 Title 41, Chapter 6.

 The authority for state agencies to create rules comes from Arizona Revised Statutes (A.R.S.).
 ADOT has general authority to make rules as provided under A.R.S. § 28-366.
 Generally, legislation is passed establishing broad guidelines and general standards for the operation of a program.
-It is then up to the affected state agency to create rules for the specific processes and procedures needed to implement the statute effectively.
+It is then up to the affected state agency to create rules, as authorized, for the specific processes and procedures needed to implement the statute effectively.

 The Arizona Administrative Register is the public record of all rulemaking activity by state agencies.
 The register contains the text of proposed and final rules and a variety of other official notices, such as a notice of public information, a notice of agency guidance, a notice of substantive policy or a governor’s executive order.

-The Arizona Administrative Code is where the official rules of the state of Arizona are published.
+The Arizona Administrative Code is where the official rules of the state of Arizona are codified and published.
 The code is the official compilation of rules that govern state agencies, boards and commissions.
 ADOT rules are located under Title 17 of the code.